What is reclassification of English Learners and how does it happen?

 Reclassification of English Learners with IEPs (Individual Education Plans)

-Individualized Reclassification (IR) is a process by which an English Learner student with an IEP may be reclassified as a fluent English proficient student.
+The Individualized Reclassification Process provides opportunities for ELs with IEPs to be considered for reclassification.
+The Individualized Reclassification (IR) is a process by which an English Learner student with an IEP may be reclassified by the Multilingual Pathways Department as a fluent English proficient student.
 Students with disabilities, including severe cognitive disabilities, should be provided the same opportunities to be reclassified as students without disabilities.
-The Individualized Reclassification process may be appropriate when the IEP team determines that an English Learner student with an IEP would benefit from reclassification, but the student’s disability prevents him/her from meeting the standard reclassification criteria.
+The Individualized Reclassification process may be appropriate when the IEP team determines that an English Learner student with an IEP would benefit from reclassification, but the student’s disability prevents the student from meeting the standard reclassification criteria.

 How does an IEP team determine whether Individualized Reclassification is appropriate for an English Learner with an IEP?